jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/model-build-overview/index.md

 1. `schema` - defines the model interface - input and the output of your model.
 2. `initialize_model` - invoked when the model is loaded during the serving container initialization.

-Read more about JFrogMl's model class method and how they can be used in the dedicated [section](/docs/the-frogml-model-class "The FrogML Model Class").
+Read more about JFrogMl's model class method and how they can be used in the dedicated <Anchor label="section" title="The FrogML Model Class" href="/docs/the-frogml-model-class">section</Anchor>.

 For example, we can implement the Iris classifier in the following way: